At Interactive Investor we offer a comprehensive range of order types to help you get the most out of your trading experience.

 Range Trading is a combination of two Limit orders: one to buy shares at a lower price than the current price, and one to sell them at a higher price.

 So, you could set up a limit order to run for the next six months, so every time XYZ plc shares hit 800p, you buy a specific number of them.
 Every time they reach 900p you sell them.
 Note, the Sell Limit would only become active once the Buy Limit has triggered.

 Order types are easy to set up.
 When you come to trade you’ll be given the chance to choose which order type, if any, you'd like to use to set up the trade.
 You'll then be prompted to fill in your criteria.

 Once you've set them up, you can keep track of your orders within your account by clicking on the Orders tab.
 You can also cancel any unexecuted order types if you no longer want them.

 As soon as an order type is executed, you’ll receive a message in your secure message box.

 - We do not offer a guaranteed price function which means that the price you request for a limit or stop loss order may not be the price you receive.
 When the share price reaches your target price, your order is triggered and will be actioned in 'fair and due turn'.
 This means that the share is dealt as soon as possible at the best price that can be obtained after the trigger price is hit.
 In addition market volatility can substantially influence the price we achieve for your order.

 - It is not always possible to execute an order type at your specified price.
 This can depend on the variables of the instruction.
 For example, if a share price is particularly volatile, or your order is greater than the amount available at that price, we may be unable to complete your instruction.

-- Order Types can be placed on eligible UK quoted equities only so overseas stocks and funds are not covered.
+- Order Types can only be placed on eligible UK quoted equities, so overseas stocks and funds are not eligible.